cajunc2/cajunc2.github.io/src/pentium/02-windows.md

 What a classic!
 Of course, it's not the most well-optimized game and a Pentium 166 isn't a real screamer, but who cares about such things when the game is so good?!

+As a bonus, it solved all the DOS hardware hell too.
+Anything I tried worked perfectly in a Windows 95 DOS box, so I was done messing with pure DOS mode drivers.
+I know it's sacrilege to a lot of folks, but if you've got a Win 9x system and play DOS games, I'd strongly recommend trying things out inside Windows.
+It's a whole lot faster than rebooting!

 ---
 [Back to Pentium](/pentium/)